About

 HSH is funded through a mix of corporate sponsors, individual donations from hunters and community members, and public support.
 Recognized as a national model that other states have replicated, the organization operates under a guiding philosophy it calls "Hunting as Social Service."

-More in Community Services
+More in Professional Services